A selection of articles related to popular and up-and-coming legal technology and its best uses for attorneys at small law firms.

 Pricing: Free!

-1. Stripe
+12. Stripe

 Stripe is an API software for customizable payment solutions.

-With stripe, you can create easy to navigate payment pages for everything:
+With Stripe, you can create easy-to-navigate payment pages for everything:

 • One-time checkouts